PrithivirajDamodaran/Alt-ZSC/README.md

 ### FAQ

+- **CLIP Text backbone has a token limit of 77, how to use Alt-ZSC with longer text ?**
+- The text param can be string or list of strings, for longer texts, you can split the text and pass it as a list of strings.
-- Multi-lingual option covers english why use OpenAI CLIP for "en" ?
+- **Multi-lingual option covers english why use OpenAI CLIP for "en" ?**
-- [Ans] OpenCLIP uses a Custom base BERT-ish transformer with some ideas from GPT2 (as per the paper, see blow), but ```sentence-transformers/clip-ViT-B-32-multilingual-v1``` uses ```distilbert-base-multilingual-cased```.
+- OpenCLIP uses a Custom base BERT-ish transformer with some ideas from GPT2 (as per the paper, see blow), but ```sentence-transformers/clip-ViT-B-32-multilingual-v1``` uses ```distilbert-base-multilingual-cased```.
 It means in practice OpenCLIP text backbone gives a better score than ```distilbert```.
 For instance, trying the same english example shows the difference in scores (check the scores and label order below).
 While nothing stops you from using english text/labels under ```multi```, Alt-ZSC uses OpenAI CLIP as default for the better scores it can give for english text.

 >The text encoder is a Transformer (Vaswani et al., 2017)